DesmondSanctity/DesmondSanctity/README.md

 - 🌱 I’m currently learning **AI/ML Engineering, Rust, Golang, and Cloud Native Technologies**

-- ➿ I contribute to open-source projects at CHAOSS, Flanksource, Ansible, and Ambassador Labs
+- ➿ I contribute to open-source projects at CHAOSS, Flanksource, and Ansible

 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/DesmondSanctity)